Scientific Name

 Description

-Lophophora williamsii is a slow-growing cactus with spineless flattened spherical stems with a tuft of yellowish or whitish woolly hairs that arises from the areoles.
-It usually grows solitary but sometimes forms groups with numerous, crowded shoots.
-The stems are blue-green, yellow-green, or sometimes reddish-green stems.
-They are up to 3 inches (7.5 cm) tall and up to 5 inches (12.5 cm) in diameter.
-Flowers are pink or white to slightly yellowish, sometimes reddish, up to 1 inch (2.5 cm) long and up to 0.9 inches (2.2 cm) in diameter.
-They appear in summer and are open during the day.
+Lophophora williamsii is a slow-growing cactus with spineless, flattened, spherical stems with a tuft of yellowish or whitish, woolly hairs that arise from the areoles.
+It usually grows solitary but sometimes forms dense clumps of numerous stems.
+The stems are blue-green, yellow-green, or sometimes reddish-green.
+They can grow up to 3 inches (7.5 cm) tall and 5 inches (12.5 cm) in diameter.

 Hardiness

-USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).
+USDA hardiness zones 10a to 11b: from 30°F (-1.1°C) to 50°F (10°C).

 How to Grow and Care

 Lophophoras are more tolerant of soil types than their relatives and typically grow in areas with decomposed limestone present in the soil.
-However, in cultivation, they do best in fast-draining, mineral-based soil, which is about 2/3 sand.
+However, in cultivation, they do best in fast-draining, mineral-based soil, about 2/3 sand.

 Lophophoras should also be fertilized twice a year.
 Over-fertilizing will typically result in the Lophophora developing cracks and splitting.

-Lophophoras are free flowering in cultivation, and although they can withstand low temperatures during winter, they do not require a cold shock to initiate flowering.
+Lophophoras are free-flowering in cultivation, and although they can withstand low temperatures during winter, they do not require a cold shock to initiate flowering.

 Learn more at How to Grow and Care for Lophophora.